-Students PK-12 are on campus for half of the day on Mondays, Tuesdays, Thursdays, and Fridays (Cohort A in the morning; Cohort B in the afternoon) while the other half of the day is distance learning.
+Students K-12 are on campus for half of the day on Mondays, Tuesdays, Thursdays, and Fridays (Cohort A in the morning; Cohort B in the afternoon) while the other half of the day is distance learning.
 Wednesdays will be a full day of distance learning for all students.

-- Small, in-person classes and activities - Cohorting; leveraging all safe community spaces including outdoors; alternating schedules - Limited mixing of student groups (i.e., cohorts) and teachers throughout/across school days - Students and teachers do not share objects - Students, teachers and staff follow steps to protect themselves and others including proper use of face masks, social distancing, hand hygiene and respiratory etiquette based on health department guidance - Regular cleaning and disinfection of frequentlytouched surfaces
+- Small, in-person classes and activities - Cohorting; leveraging all safe community spaces including outdoors; alternating schedules

+• Limited mixing of student groups (i.e., cohorts) and teachers throughout/across school days

+• Students and teachers do not share objects

+• Students, teachers and staff follow steps to protect themselves and others including proper use of face masks, social distancing, hand hygiene and respiratory etiquette based on health department guidance

+• Regular cleaning and disinfection of frequently-touched surfaces

-This tier will be invoked when there is evidence of high or moderate levels of community spread and six feet or more of physical distancing is required.
-DESE has indicated that hybrid models will likely not be utilized in the 2021-2022 school year.
+This tier will be invoked when there is evidence of high or moderate levels of community spread and six feet or more of physical distance is required.